macros77/Densha_De_Go_2017_AC_Zuiki/README.md

 # Densha_De_Go_2017_AC_Zuiki

 This script maps movements of ZUKI Master Controller to up and down mouse wheel movement events allowing accelaration and breaking control in Densha de Go!!
-AC 2017 (tested with version 5.80.02) running natively on Windows, without Teknoparrot emulation and key mappings.
+2017 Arcade Version (TG4AC, tested with version 5.80.02) running natively on Windows, without Teknoparrot emulation and key mappings.

 Train horn is mapped to Zuiki controller A button (same as Nintendo Switch version of Densha).